hananbing/mri/README.md

 Axon MRI - Flow visualization tool
 ==================================

-MRI /ˌɛm ɑr ˈaɪ/ helps you visualize flow of the code when using Axon Framework.
+MRI helps you visualize flow of the code when using Axon Framework.
+Upgrade spoon-core version.

 Installation
 ------------